lambdamikel/LambdaSpeak-FS/README.md

 the CPC to "catch up", to reach the synchronization / rendevous point for the "relay race" between the two programs.

-In case the CPC should reach the synchronization point earlier that the ATmega firmware, it only needs to wait "long enough" to be sure that the firmware will also have reached the rendevous / synchronization point; e.g., a number of microseconds should be enough in most circumstances, even if the ISR UART routine is under heavy load by buffering incoming serial data.
+In case the CPC should reach the synchronization point earlier than the ATmega firmware, it only needs to wait "long enough" to be sure that the firmware will also have reached the rendevous / synchronization point; e.g., a number of microseconds should be enough in most circumstances, even if the ISR UART routine is under heavy load by buffering incoming serial data.
 In case the ATmega firmware reached the synchronization / rendezvous point first, there is no problem, because it will halt execution to wait for the CPC's clock signal.
+Note that, even if the CPC gives the clock signal too early (i.e., the ATmega firmware has not reached the synchronization point yet), it may still continue correctly, as the IO Write Request issued by the CPC for the clock signal will not be unnoticed (i.e., a pin change ISR will register the signal even if the firmware has not reached the synchronization point at where it is waiting for the signal; if the signal has been given slightly earlier, the firmware will simply proceed, and the protocols are still somewhat synchronized.
+However, it is strongly recommended to not clock the firmware "too fast", as it will again result in clock and hence protocol synchronization skews that will eventually result in phase shifts and hence data loss.)

 After the clock signal has been given by the CPC, the 2 protocols are in perfect synchronization again.
 This `Handshake Getters` protocol